pgbouncer/pg_pgbouncer/README.md

     cargo pgrx install
     ```

-    Create a database named as `pg_pgbouncer`:
+    Configure the database name in which you will create the pg_pgbouncer extension.
     ```
-    CREATE DATABASE pg_pgouncer;
+    ALTER SYSTEM SET pg_pgbouncer.database='<dbname>';
     ```
+    This command requires a restart of the postgres server.

-    Connect to the database `pg_pgbouncer` and create the extension there:
+    Connect to the database pg_pgbouncer.database and create the extension there:
     ```
     DROP EXTENSION IF EXISTS pg_pgbouncer; CREATE EXTENSION pg_pgbouncer;
+    ```

+    Check the postgres server log.
+If you see the below line, pg_pgbouncer is working.
+    ```
+    LOG:  Hello from inside the PgBouncer Manager BGWorker!
     ```